-Claims for compensation for damage caused by tort must be brought to the court within (i) 20 years from the date on which the alleged tort occurred, or (ii) three years from the date on which the plaintiff first became aware of the alleged tort, whichever period may elapse earlier.
+Claims for compensation for damage caused by tort must be brought to the court within: (i) 20 years from the date on which the alleged tort occurred; or (ii) three years from the date on which the plaintiff first became aware of both the person who committed the alleged tort and the damage caused by the alleged tort, whichever period may elapse earlier.
 Other civil claims must be brought to the court within 10 years from the date on which the claim can be exercised, in principle.
 There are multiple exceptions for the aforesaid 10-year period, which includes a five-year limitation period for commercial claims.

 Under Japanese law, the statute of limitations is treated as a part of the substantive law, in principle.
-The court may not uphold damage claims after the expiration of the 20-year period explained above.
-On the other hand, even after the expiration of the three-year period for damage claims and the 10-year period for other civil claims, including the five-year period for commercial claims, the court may uphold the claims if the defendant does not bring the defence of statute of limitation.
+The court may not uphold damage claims after the expiration of the 20-year period explained above regardless of whether or not the defendant brings the defence of statute of limitation.
+On the other hand, even after the expiration of the three-year period for tort claims and the 10-year period for other civil claims, including the five-year period for commercial claims, the court may uphold the claims if the defendant does not bring the defence of statute of limitation.